-All Proposals must be submitted to Mark Corneal (the "Project Development Manager").
+All Proposals must be submitted electronically to Daniel Lyons (the "Project Development Manager") at Daniel.Lyons@dc.gov.
 All questions regarding this RFP must be submitted via e-mail only to the Project Development Manager.
 Respondent shall not direct questions to any other person within the District except as allowed elsewhere in this RFP.
 Responses to Respondent questions will be aggregated and posted on the Project Website prior to the Submission Due Date.